gitcoinco/grants-stack-indexer/README.md

 ### HTTP Server

-When you run the HTTP server, it will serve the JSON files, partitioned by each chain, check the index file for each one to see what's available:
+The `npm run serve` command runs a static HTTP server to serve JSON files, they're partitioned by each chain, check the index file for each one to see what's available:

 http://localhost:4000/data/{chainId}/_index.json